-We at CropIn aspire to create a digital eco-system that provides services to all the farmers and constituents of the agriculture sector.
-Covering the entire agricultural life cycle we aim to aid and support the goal of- doubling farmer’s income and enhancing GDP of the agriculture sector by providing new impetus in the pursuit of Sustainable Development Goals.
-With a commitment to quality we also pay special focus on engineering a watertight value chain to ensure highest product quality, transparency and convenience of monitoring for optimal efficiency.
+We at Cropin aspire to create a digital ecosystem that provides services to all the farmers and constituents of the agriculture sector.
+Covering the entire agricultural life cycle we aim to aid and support the goal of doubling farmers' income and enhancing the GDP of the agriculture sector by providing new impetus in the pursuit of Sustainable Development Goals.
+With a commitment to quality, we also pay special focus on engineering a watertight value chain to ensure the highest product quality, transparency, and convenience of monitoring for optimal efficiency.

-CropIn’s solutions are being used and trusted by a number of clients globally, with a score of 92% on adaptability and a 98% client retention rate, our solution has helped mitigate risk, increase income, foster a symbiotic & sustainable relationship between farmer and environment.
+Cropin’s solutions are being used and trusted by a number of clients globally.
+With a score of 92% on adaptability and a 98% client retention rate, our solution has helped mitigate risk, increase income, and foster a symbiotic and sustainable relationship between the farmer and the environment.

 In less than a month, Pratima Devi completes a visit to all the farm plots in her village that are registered to get agro-advisories.
 “Women farmers appreciate my efforts and have started trusting my advice because they see a positive difference on their farms,” she adds.

-Many farmers in rural India lack the means to comply with metrics mandated by the sector, as a result, either obtain a poor yield or are unable to sell their produce due to not meeting the minimum required standards.
-This coupled with an erratic climate threatens millions of smallholder farmers in the Central Indian States of Bihar and Madhya Pradesh, there then arises a need to leverage digital technology to empower farmers to obtain better results, enable them to climb out of poverty and maintain a sustainable livelihood for the years to come.
+Many farmers in rural India lack the means to comply with metrics mandated by the sector.
+As a result, they either obtain a poor yield output or are unable to sell their produce due to not meeting the minimum required standards.
+This coupled with an erratic climate threatens millions of smallholder farmers in the Indian States of Bihar and Madhya Pradesh.
+There then arises a need to leverage digital technology to empower farmers to obtain better results, enable them to climb out of poverty, and maintain a sustainable livelihood for the years to come.

-In order to effectively track and monitor farmer progress, there needs to be a foolproof mechanism that alerts and informs stakeholders at every level of the agri-ecosystem.
-CropIn’s SmartFarm is a state-of-the-art farm management solution, the solution enables farmers to capture several parameters through every stage of production and monitor them systematically to increase productivity at every stage of production.
+To effectively track and monitor farmer progress, there needs to be a foolproof mechanism that alerts and informs stakeholders at every level of the agri-ecosystem.
+Cropin’s SmartFarm is a state-of-the-art farm management solution that enables farmers to capture several parameters through every stage of production and monitor them systematically to increase productivity at every stage of production.

-Earlier farmers relied on traditional wisdom alone, but now digital information can help them make faster and better decisions on the times of sowing and harvesting.
+Cropin's digital applications advise farmers on ways to achieve optimal harvests, depending on weather conditions, soil and other indicators.
+Earlier, farmers relied on traditional wisdom alone but now digital information can help them make faster and better decisions on the times of sowing and harvesting.